Mango Coulis (Mango Sweet Sauce)

 How To Make Mango Coulis

 Turn down to low heat and allow to simmer for 10 minutes.
-Stir at regular intervals using a wooden spoon or a silicone spatula while cooking.
+Stir regularly using a wooden spoon or a silicone spatula while cooking.

-Remove the pan from heat and let the mixture cool down to room temperature.
+Remove the pan from heat and let the mixture cool to room temperature.

 Add the cooled mixture to a blender or a food processor and blend until smooth.
 You can also use an immersion blender to puree the mixture.

-Note – If you like chunky sauce, then instead of blending, you can mash the mixture using a potato masher.
+Note – If you like chunky sauce, mash the mixture using a potato masher instead of blending it.

 Pro Tips By Neha